pinobatch/pently/docs/pentlyas.md

 Notes
 -----
-Each note command consists of up to five parts:
+Each note command consists of up to six parts:

 * Note name
 * Accidentals (optional)
 * Octave (optional)
 * Duration (optional)
+* Chord (optional)
 * Slur (optional)

 For pitched patterns, the note name, accidentals, and octave are